damanikjosh/virtualgl-turbovnc-docker/README.md

 ```

+You  can customize the container using the following environment variables:
+- `DISPLAY`: The display number to use for VNC.
+Default is `:10`.
+- `VGL_DISPLAY`: The display number to use for VirtualGL.
+Default is `:0`.
+- `VNC_PASSWORD`: The password for the VNC server.
+If not set, you will be prompted to enter a password when you run the container.
+- `VNC_RESOLUTION`: The resolution of the VNC server.
+Default is `1280x800`.
+- `NOVNC_PORT`: The port on which the noVNC server will listen.
+Default is `8080`.

-To access the TurboVNC server, you can use a VNC client to connect to the host system on port `5900 + DISPLAY`.
-You can use the password you set when you ran the `docker run` command.
+To access the VNC server, you can use a VNC client to connect to `localhost:$((5900 + DISPLAY))`.
+You can also use a web browser to access the noVNC server at `http://localhost:${NOVNC_PORT}`.

 [![Screenshot](screenshot.png)](screenshot.png)